tomiok/tomiok/README.md

 - ⚡ Writing at https://dev.to/tomaslingotti and https://gophers-latam.github.io/posts/.

-- 📰  Building an app to centralize [news](https://github.com/tomiok/news) with RSS and scrapping (looking for a cool name).
+- 📰  Building an app to centralize [news](https://github.com/tomiok/news) with RSS and scrapping "Inforia".

 - 🔐  Building 1 new app for secrets management.
 [Vaultik project](https://github.com/tomiok/vaultik).